Complaints & Comments Policy

 Complaint Receipt and Handling - A complaint may be received verbally (by phone or in person) or in writing (by mail, fax, email).
 The person who initially receives the complaint should acknowledge to the complainant that the complaint has been received and will be acted on either by him/herself or another employee.
 If a timeframe for action can be determined, that should be included in the acknowledgement.
 Basic contact information including name, phone number and email address should immediately be recorded.

-If the person who received the complaint is not able to resolve it, s/he must transfer it to the Visitor Services Manager or Director of Marketing, Sales & Programs if Visitor Services Manager is not available to resolve it or transfer it to a staff member that is able to resolve it.
+If the person who received the complaint is not able to resolve it, s/he must transfer it to the appropriate Manager, or respective Director if the Manager is not available, to resolve it or transfer it to a staff member that is able to resolve it.
 If the complaint is transferred, the transferor must acknowledge to the transferee that he/she has received it and will act on it.

 Resolving the Complaint